romsit/hogwarts-quiz/README.md

 Sorting Hat Quiz

-Welcome to the Sorting Hat Quiz — an interactive, chat‑based quiz inspired by the magical Sorting Hat from the Harry Potter universe.
+Welcome to the Sorting Hat Quiz - an interactive, chat-based quiz inspired by the magical Sorting Hat from the Harry Potter universe.
 Built using Vue 3 with the Composition API, this project guides users through a series of questions in a friendly chat interface and assigns them to one of four houses based on their responses.

 Features

+The quiz is more than just a list of questions.
+It aims to be engaging and easy to customise:

-🔮 Interactive chat UI – users answer questions through a conversational interface.
+Interactive chat UI - users answer questions through a conversational interface.

-🧙 Personalized experience – the quiz asks for the user's name and greets them throughout the process.
+Personalized experience - the quiz asks for the user's name and greets them throughout the process.

-🎨 Smooth animations – questions and answers fade in/out for a polished feel.
+Smooth animations - questions and answers fade in/out for a polished feel.

-🏰 House allocation – scores are tallied for Gryffindor, Ravenclaw, Hufflepuff and Slytherin to determine your house.
+House allocation - scores are tallied for Gryffindor, Ravenclaw, Hufflepuff and Slytherin to determine your house.

-🔧 Easy customization – questions and scoring can be modified via a simple JavaScript file.
+Easy customisation - questions and scoring can be modified via a simple JavaScript file.

 Getting Started